MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Model_App.md

 As part of creating the model-driven app, you will complete the following:

-- Create a new model-driven app named Bellows Expense Management
+- Create a new model-driven app named Bellows Expense Management.

-- Edit the app navigation to reference the required tables
+- Edit the app navigation to reference the required tables.

-- Customize the forms and views of the required tables for the app
+- Customize the forms and views of the required tables for the app.

 We will work with the following components: